'Tiger King' star Jeff Lowe's federal license to exhibit big cats suspended

 Since the 1990s, she said she has helped move more than 400 lions, tigers and bears into sanctuaries across the country.

-In that time, she said she has only heard of the USDA suspending the license of one other big cat exhibitor – Tim Stark, a former business associated of Lowe’s and his co-defendant in an Endangered Species Act lawsuit brought by People for the Ethical Treatment of Animals (PETA).
+In that time, she said she has only heard of the USDA suspending the license of one other big cat exhibitor – Tim Stark, a former business associate of Lowe’s and his co-defendant in an Endangered Species Act lawsuit brought by People for the Ethical Treatment of Animals (PETA).

 Earlier this month, an Indiana court granted partial summary judgment in favor of PETA in connection with the case against Stark, his company, Wildlife in Need and Wildlife in Deed Inc., and his ex-wife, Melissa Lane.
 The court ordered permanent injunctions barring Stark, WIN and Lane from exhibiting big cats, separating mothers from cubs, and from possessing lions, tigers and hybrids that were acquired in violation of federal law.